TritonDataCenter/rfd/rfd/0061/README.md

 ##### Problem #1

 Presently, CNAPI is unlikely to change IP addresses, even due to upgrades, etc.
-In a deployment where there may be two CNAPI instances, and If one CNAPI instance is created and another destroyed, the CNAPI instance at the IP-address we may have on-hand could be unvavailable.
+In a deployment where there may be two CNAPI instances, and if one CNAPI instance is created and another destroyed, the CNAPI instance at the IP-address we may have on-hand could be unvavailable.